 - University admission letter

 - Evidence of financial resources

-Please note: It is very important that you enter the US with the SEVIS I‑20 of the institution you plan to attend.
-Please contact the Office of Global Education staff if you have any questions prior to your arrival.
+Please note: It is very important that you enter the US with the SEVIS I-20 of the institution you plan to attend.
+Please contact the International Programs and Global Engagment staff if you have any questions prior to your arrival.

 HEALTH ISSUES & HEALTH INSURANCE ISSUES

 The California State University, Sacramento Student Health Center will provide you with out-patient medical care during normal business hours; however, you are required to have health and accident insurance for your protection.
 All international students (F/J visa) are required to present detailed proof of health insurance coverage which meets our minimal institutional requirements.